cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 Uncomment and provide values for the following fields:

-* public_ip: '' # It is recommended that you use the IP with which you SSHed, or you could use localhost.
+* public_ip - It is recommended that you use the IP with which you SSHed, or you could use localhost.
-* private_ip: '' # This should be the IP of the interface, such as eth0 or eth1, that you want Cloudify Manager to listen on.
+* private_ip - This should be the IP of the interface, such as eth0 or eth1, that you want Cloudify Manager to listen on.
-* ssh_key_filename: '' # To generate a new one, it's recommended to follow these [instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+* ssh_key_filename - To generate a new one, it's recommended to follow these [instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-* ssh_user: '' # This is the SSH user that you want Cloudify to use during bootstrap.
+* ssh_user - This is the SSH user that you want Cloudify to use during bootstrap.
 Usually this will be Centos, although it depends on the VM you are using.
 For example, in this instance the user is "cloudify".

 All other fields are optional and depend on your system requirements.